Picsel

-Picsel was a company and technology founded in Glasgow, Scotland and its trademark and innovations were used to develop products for handheld devices such as mobile phones and tablets.
+Picsel was a company and technology founded in Glasgow, Scotland, whose trademark and innovations were used to develop products for handheld devices such as mobile phones and tablets.
 The founders and original team of Picsel produced award-winning and world leading software and technology which led eventually to the Smartoffice Ltd company branding and selling the SmartOffice application, and other Office suite software for viewing and editing documents on mobile devices.
 Smartoffice went into administration in 2013, and its residual assets were purchased by Artifex Software Inc, a player in the printer market, in February 2014 and these residual assets were subject to all previous licenses including those sold by the administrators.

 Key features and Recognition

 The original technology was built with key strengths in cross-platform compatibility, usability, graphic performance and office document compatibility.

 Product availability

 Over 600+ million Picsel IP products have been sold to date by the founders of Picsel, Imran Khand and Majid Anwar and their successive management teams.
 They have been particularly popular with the Korean OEMs Samsung Electronics and LG Electronics, and many Japanese OEMs including Sharp, Kyocera, Fujitsu, Sony Ericsson, Casio Hitachi and others.

 The SmartOffice app which is being continued to be sold by Artifex is available through app stores for Apple, Android, Symbian, bada and other platforms, and has been well received because of its historical pedigree and market penetration over the last 15 years, prior to Artifex becoming involved.
 In March 2011, an updated version 1.5 with cross platform support (via Dropbox service) was made available.
 However, many sales are to OEMs who pre-install Picsel software to devices while manufacturing them.
 The Samsung SGH-D600 mobile phone was one of the best known devices on which Picsel products were bundled.

 An updated version of Smart Office version 2.1 is available on Blackberry Playbook, Windows and Amazon.com.

 Current Artifex Product line also includes Ghostscript, and MuPDF.